College Search

 Summer program name IDEAL Summer Academy

-Description of our summer transition program: IDEAL Summer Academy is a week-long residential experience for students with intellectual disabilities who are rising seniors in high school to age 24 and are interested in learning about college and exploring whether post-secondary education is right for them.
+Description of our summer transition program: IDEAL Summer Academy is a week-long residential experience from June 2-6, 2024.
+It is for students with intellectual disabilities who are rising seniors in high school to age 25, who are interested in learning about college and exploring whether post-secondary education is right for them.
+Summer Academy Applications will open on February 1 and will close on April 1.
+While you may still apply after this date, you may not be considered for acceptance.
+Go to our website to see more information about Summer Academy and the IDEAL Program.

 Requirements